IldarGalikov/RecommendedBooks/README.md

 *Authors condensed a lot of tools into short framework and 4 hours of listening audio book.
 I've listened this book second time.
 Great book*

+### Never Split The Difference by Chris Voss, Tahl Raz
+A former FBI hostage negotiator describes neogitation techniques as well as the way to apply them at work

+*In my opinion this book is much more interesting than most action movies.
+Easy to read.
+Simple advices.
+Haven't heard about anybody who read and didn't like this book*

 ### The Life Changing Magic of Not Giving a F**k by Sarah Knight
 Most of us have a lot of things to worry about.
 The book gives direct advices and suggestions how to minimize the things you don’t like/want to do in order to free up time/mental health for the things that actually matter to you.